martintajur/node-mysql-activerecord/README.md

 | on_dupe	| String	| undefined	| (optional) Query suffix needed for generating an 'upsert' (ex. `ON DUPLICATE KEY UPDATE ...`).						|
 | callback	| Function	| Required	| What to do when the driver has responded.																				|

 This method is just a wrapper to the `insert()` method which passes `true` to the ignore parameter.
 The purpose of using `IGNORE` syntax, for the drivers that support it, is so that a row insertion will be skipped if it's an exact duplicate of another row in the database.
 Optionally, you can provide a 3rd paramter containing a query that will update specified keys in the case of a duplicate entry (instead of simply ignoring it).
+With the third parameter, you can create an 'upsert' of sorts.
+Without the third parameter, it's essentially just "ignoring" errors, or, rather, converting them to simple warnings.

 **Type of Response Sent to Callback**